mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 I couldn't find any guides to doing this, so I was just making it up as I went along.
 Afterwards, I reached out to the four cartoonists who I hired for samples, and they all agreed to let me interview them about their experiences working as freelance cartoonists.

-Below, I've compiled tips for hiring and working with cartoonists based on those interviews and my experience working with Loraine to create the XX cartoons for my blog post.
+Below, I've compiled tips for hiring and working with cartoonists based on those interviews and my experience working with Loraine to create the 12 cartoons for my blog post.

 ## 1. Start with a small job